“Almost everything will work again if you unplug it for a few minutes, including you.” -Anne Lammot

 I know Burnout is a complex topic that a single blog post can’t fix.
 But let’s start with something in our control like leaving or unplugging on time.

 So without further ado here are my top teacher tips or teacher hacks on how to leave or unplug from work on time.

-- 30-Day Self-Care Challenge For Teachers
+- The Ultimate Guide of Self-Care For Teachers

 Tips on How to Leave Work on Time

 The first step to leaving work on time is to plan on what time you want to leave.

 Whether you decide that’s your contract hour or to the nearest hour, decide ahead of time what time that is.

 And I am not joking.
 I set mine to “Greatest Mom and Spouse ever!” as a reminder that it’s time to stop being a teacher and time to be with my family.

 This helps reinforce that boundary that I set previously and also reminds me of why I set that boundary.